dodevops/js-hierarchy/README.md

 * right: Walks all siblings (the parent node's children) from the current node to the right (children having a larger array index) until the last node is reached (from child2 to child3)
+* rootUp: Walks the same way "up" would go, but will only call the action function on its way up.
+For example, when called from grandchild 3.1, the action function will encounter "root" first, then "child3" and finally "grandchild 3.1".

 You can also specify an array of directions, meaning that, after the last node has been reached in the first direction, the next direction